lawalatifat/financial_transaction_analysis/README.md

+INTRODUCTION

-INTRODUCTION: the purpose of this analysis is to understand customers' behavior and also identify how much transaction is processed via each transaction type (credit, debit and transaction).
+Purpose: the purpose of this analysis is to understand customers' behavior and also identify how much transactions are processed via each transaction type (credit, debit and transaction).

 Scope: this project used imaginary dataset with total number of 100,000 entries.

+OBJECTIVES

-OBJECTIVES: Here are the objectives of the project:
+Here are the objectives of the project:

 Step i: Import the necessary libraries needed for the analysis